Skip to main content

 Dismissal:

-• Dismissal for Misconduct: Employees can be dismissed for serious misconduct (e.g., theft, violence, or dishonesty).
-Employers are required to follow a fair process, which includes providing warnings and the opportunity for the employee to respond.
+• Dismissal for Misconduct: Employees can be dismissed for serious misconduct.
+Employers are required to follow a fair process, including informing the employee of the concerns and giving them a chance to respond.

-• Dismissal for Poor Performance: If an employee’s performance is substandard, the employer should attempt to manage the issue through training, support, and feedback before proceeding with dismissal.
+• Dismissal for Poor Performance: If an employee’s performance is substandard, the employer should attempt to manage the issue through training, support, feedback, and a fair process before proceeding with dismissal.

 • Dismissal for Redundancy: If a position is no longer required due to business changes, redundancy may occur.
-Employers must have valid reasons and follow a fair procedure, such as consultation and exploring alternative roles within the organization.
+Employers must have genuine reasons and follow a fair process, including consultation and consideration of redeployment options.

 Resignation:

 • When an employee decides to resign, they must provide notice to the employer, typically in writing.
 This allows both parties to plan for the transition.
-In some cases, resignation can be considered constructive dismissal if the employer’s actions made the employee’s position untenable (e.g., harassment or unreasonable demands).
+In some cases, resignation can be considered constructive dismissal if the employer’s actions made the employee’s position untenable.

 Constructive Dismissal: